ModDota/moddota.github.io/_articles/assets/models/adding-hitbox-to-models-without-a-bone.md

 Finally, go to **File -> Save and Compile**

 That's all!
-Now your model will have a hitbox ingame!
+Now your model will have a hitbox in-game.